newamericafoundation/digi_survey_assure/docs/998-contributing.md

 ##### Normalizers

-Normalizers accept data from a third party surveying platfrom (example: Qualtrics) and re-shape the incoming data to work with our application's database structure.
+Normalizers accept data from a third party surveying platform (example: Qualtrics) and re-shape the incoming data to work with our application's database structure.
 Effectively they allow us to "normalize" data from any survey platform and make it compatible with our application.

 - Qualtrics (https://www.qualtrics.com/)